catseye/NaNoGenLab/wordplay-finder/README.md

 Observations
 ------------

-This was intended to be run on "Selected Entries from the D'ksuban Dictionary", however since I am not certain of the copyright status of that work and I am trying to keep this repository fully public domain, I won't include any sample output based on it here.
+This was intended to be run on _[Selected Entries from the D'skuban Dictionary][]_, however since I am not certain of the copyright status of that work and I am trying to keep this repository fully public domain, the results from that — entitled _[Excerpts from "Appreciating the Great D'skuban Playwrights, Vol. I][]_ — are also hosted elsewhere on Github.

-I will however post the output on a Github gist and provide a link here.

-Here is some output from it running on the trivial test dictionary found in this directory:
+Here is some output from it running on the trivial test dictionary found in this directory, though:

 > > "... vlarthoon ..."
 >